 How to sell your home and make a faster, more profitable sale

-Applying small bathroom design ideas and clever home staging to a tiny bath can make it appear bigger and more appealing to home buyers.
-Just because your bathroom is small doesn’t mean you have to sacrifice on storage and style!
+Apply some small bathroom design ideas and clever home staging to make your tiny bathroom appear bigger and more appealing to home buyers.
+Just because your bathroom is small doesn’t mean you have to sacrifice on storage and style.

 Bathroom renovations are second to kitchen remodels as the most expensive room to renovate, and the fact is, most buyers would rather buy a move-in ready home.

-Small bathrooms feel cramped, cluttered, and are often dysfunctional which may cause many buyers to walk away no matter how great the rest of the house may be.
-See small bathroom storage solutions.
+Small bathrooms feel cramped, cluttered, and are often dysfunctional which may cause some buyers to walk away no matter how great the rest of the house may be.

 Interior designers say that the eye travels more quickly through a small space.
-Eliminating objects that stop the flow of the eye; clutter, sharp contrasts in color, dark heavy draperies, bulky furniture, and so on, can seem to visually expand the size of a small room.
+Eliminating objects that stop the flow of the eye; clutter, sharp contrasts in color, dark heavy draperies or bulky furniture, can seem to visually expand the size of a small room.